 Can it automatically generate transcripts and summarize calls?
 Take customer messages with an AI agent?
 In a world where AI saves small businesses time and money, it’s fair to expect more from your business phone system.

-Google Voice for business has two AI features: AI-powered spam call blocking and voicemail-to-text transcriptions.
-These aren’t necessarily what you’d call “modern” — many other virtual phone platforms offer the same tools without calling them “AI.”
+Google Voice has two AI features that aren’t necessarily what you’d call “modern.”
+Many other virtual phone platforms offer the same tools without calling them “AI.”

 Feeling disappointed?
 You’re not the only one.
 Because, unlike many other virtual phone systems, there are no: